zilonguiuc/temp/2024/Neo4J_NBA.md

 ### load player table, to add more attribute to player, and also team data to add more attributre
 join

-# Add relationship to show example.
+# Add relationship to show example. (like Lebron and Waydes are friends, XX and XX are cousion)

 ## 7. Deleting records